zoeking1221/potential-enigma/README.md

 1. Clone the repository from Github: https://github.com/zoeking1221/potential-enigma
 2. Open the repository in Visual Studio Code
-3. Open the command line and run 'npm install inquirer'
+3. Open the command line, navigate to the root of the project and run 'npm install inquirer'
 4. Navigate to the Develop folder
 5. Run 'node index.js'
 6. Provide responses to the prompt questions in the command line.
 Responses to these questions will be incorporated into the README document.